 The disk is removed from the virtual machine.
 If other virtual machines share the disk, the disk files are not deleted.

-- In the Datastores column, expand a datastore, select a virtual machine folder, and select the disk to add.
+- In the Select File, expand a datastore, select a virtual machine folder, and select the disk to add.

 The disk file appears in the Contents column.
 The File Type drop-down menu shows the compatibility file types for this disk.